erpnet/ErpNet.FP/PROTOCOL.md

 * **"payments"** - list of payments.

 ### "items"
-Contains one entry for each fiscal or comment line items.
+Contains one entry for each fiscal or comment line items with itemType="comment" or itemType="footer-comment".
 The line items are printed in the same order on the fiscal printer.
-Comment lines can be intermixed with the fiscal line items.
+Comment lines (itemType="comment") can be intermixed with the fiscal line items.
+There are another type of comments - footer comments, represented with itemType="footer-comment", which prints comments after the payment area of the fiscal receipt.
 The fiscal line **items** can have the following fields set:
 * **"text"** - the name of the product
 * **"quantiy"** - the quantity sold